Chocolate Buttermilk Pie

 - 1 1/2 cups (297 grams) granulated sugar

 - 1 cup (227 grams) buttermilk

 - 2 tablespoons all-purpose flour

 - To make the crust, begin by finely crushing the Oreo cookies (preferred method: food processor).
 Melt 5 tablespoons of butter.
 Stir together the cookie crumbs and the melted butter with a fork.
 Press this mixture into the bottom and up the sides of a 9” pie plate or 10" tart pan.
 Bake for 8 minutes, then remove the crust from the oven and allow to cool slightly.

 - Melt the remaining 12 tablespoons of butter in a medium saucepan over low heat.
 Add the cocoa powder and sugar, stirring constantly until well blended.
 Set aside.

 - In a large bowl, whisk the eggs by hand until light and frothy.
 Add the flour and buttermilk and continue to whisk until well combined.
 Slowly add the chocolate mixture, continuing to stir the entire time.
 Whisk this mixture very well – otherwise the pie will separate while baking.
 Add in the vanilla and salt, stirring to incorporate.

-- Pour the filling into the oreo crust.
+- Pour the filling into the prepared crust.
 Bake for 45 minutes — the edges of the pie will be slightly crusty and the center will still jiggly slightly (like a cheesecake).
 Remove to a wire rack and cool.
-Pie can be served warm or at room temperature, preferably with a big scoop of vanilla ice cream on top.
+Pie can be served warm or at room temperature.